-McGraw also co-founded along with Fr.
-Timothy Scully Notre Dame’s Alliance for Catholic Education (ACE) teacher training program in 1993.
-Since then, ACE has grown from a small service organization to a large-scale contributor to Catholic education in the United States, training more than 2000 teachers and administrators for Catholic schools in the US, Ireland, Chile, and Haiti.
+In addition to his scholarly work, McGraw co-founded Notre Dame’s Alliance for Catholic Education (ACE) teacher training program in 1993 and helped lead the program for several years.
+ACE has grown from a small service organization to a large-scale contributor to Catholic education in the United States, training more than 2000 teachers and administrators for Catholic schools in the US, Ireland, Chile, and Haiti.

 This information is accurate for the time period that the visiting scholar is affiliated with CES.